fxu1024/fxu1024.github.io/docs/ds/cdwquotamgmt.md

 - A new menu option Resource Templates has been added to the left navigation pane on the CDW web interface.
 The default resource templates for Hive, Impala, Database Catalog, and Data Visualization pods is listed in [predefined resource templates](https://docs.cloudera.com/data-warehouse/1.5.4/administration/topics/dw-pvc-predefined-list-resource-templates.html).
 - You can configure the customized allocation of Kubernetes resources to the pods for Hive, Data Visualization, and Database Catalog in addition to Impala.
-- Due to limited experimental environment resources, a new `Limited Resources` template is added to reduce the request resource to 1/4 of the original values.
+- Due to limited lab environment resources, I add a new `Limited Resources` template to reduce the request resources to 1/4 of the original values.

 ![](../../assets/images/ds/cdwquota28.png)